ekbq/ekbq.github.io/_posts/2017-11-15-Bank Marketing.md

 The dataset contains a mix of categorical and numerical features.

-{% include image.html url="https://ibb.co/mauViR" description="df" %}
+{% include image.html url="https://i.imgur.com/4W6kGIX.png" description="bankdf" %}

 A quick look around at the dataset shows me the following:

-{% include image.html url="https://imgur.com/raelAUv" description="age" %}
+{% include image.html url="https://i.imgur.com/RzKDplR.png" description="age" %}

 The age group is skewed to the right, with most people in their 30s to 40s.

-{% include image.html url="https://imgur.com/MKgrsn1" description="campaign" %}
+{% include image.html url="https://i.imgur.com/tDDng0p.png" description="campaign" %}

 Most people were contacted less than 10 times for the current marketing campaign.
 The median was 2 times.

-{% include image.html url="https://imgur.com/sHIm5v0" description="previous" %}
+{% include image.html url="https://i.imgur.com/15LbmxF.png" description="previous" %}

 Most of the customers have never been contacted before prior to this campaign.

 ### What months are best for marketing?

-{% include image.html url="https://imgur.com/35DAkL1" description="monthvc" %}
+{% include image.html url="https://i.imgur.com/CG1q3uD.png" description="monthvc" %}

 The three busiest months for marketing were in May, July and August, corresponding to the summer months.